 All the Touhou albums are available except for Kaen Ranzen and all the live/event-limited releases.

 In the past, the only way to digitally purchase the doujin albums was Melonbooks DL.
-That website has only the first five Touhou vocal albums, it’s entirely in Japanese and it’s now blocked outside Japan.
+That website has only the first five Touhou vocal albums, it’s entirely in Japanese and it’s now blocked outside Japan (except for the mobile version, which you can also access from PC).
 Here is a guide I wrote, which you can follow if you are able to use a VPN and access the site.